 1. Why should I read to my baby?

 This may seem like a silly question since reading is an activity constantly recommended by doctors and educators alike.
 However, when your baby won’t sit still or focus on the story in front of them, it can be tough to tell if it’s worth the trouble.
 The truth is, the earlier you start reading with your baby, the better.
-Even if baby doesn’t seem like she’s absorbing what’s going on, her brain is still processing all the new words she’s hearing.
+Even if the baby doesn’t seem like she’s absorbing what’s going on, her brain is still processing all the new words she’s hearing.
 The more words she’s exposed to, the more she will learn.
-Reading together is also a great way to establish a steady routine of together time, which is also a crucial necessity for baby’s development.
+Reading together is also a great way to establish a steady routine of together time, which is also a crucial necessity for a baby’s development.

 2. What are the best reading practices for babies younger than 6 months?

 Babies younger than six months can be a tough crowd, so don’t set your expectations too high.
 Instead, focus on creating a reading routine that lasts only a few minutes each day.
-Your little one will probably want to grab and chew on the books you read together, so go with a chunky board book or soft fabric book to encourage baby’s exploration.
+Your little one will probably want to grab and chew on the books you read together, so go with a chunky board book or soft fabric book to encourage the baby’s exploration.

 3. What are the best reading practices for babies 6-12 months?

-As baby gets older, he’ll be excited to hear certain words and sounds and will be able to absorb the colors and images in the books you read together.
-At this stage, choosing books with short stories, repetitive language, and fun illustrations will engage baby’s attention span and storytime will become more enjoyable for you both!
+As the baby gets older, he’ll be excited to hear certain words and sounds and will be able to absorb the colors and images in the books you read together.
+At this stage, choosing books with short stories, repetitive language, and fun illustrations will engage the baby’s attention span and storytime will become more enjoyable for you both!